-Katie K. Lockwood, MD, is an Attending Physician at Children’s Hospital of Philadelphia Primary Care, South Philadelphia, and Clinical Assistant Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Katie K. Lockwood, MD, MEd, is an Attending Physician at Children’s Hospital of Philadelphia Primary Care, South Philadelphia, and Assistant Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 As a primary care pediatrician, she focuses on the overall health and wellness of children and adolescents in the Philadelphia community, with a special focus on adoption medicine, managing healthcare of children in foster care, breastfeeding and medical education.

 Education and Training